octoml/octoml-llm-qa/README.md

 # LLM endpoint chat

-Load a PDF file and ask questions via llama_index, LangChain and a LLM endpoint
+Load a PDF file and ask questions via llama_index, LangChain and a LLM endpoint hosted on OctoAI

 ## Instructions